 In contrast, “published” opinions by the Superior Court, even if just by a three-judge panel, become the law of the land in Pennsylvania.
 “Publication” is a statement by the Superior Court that trial courts are supposed to follow the decision from now on, and that future Superior Court panels are supposed to treat it as stare decisis.
 An “unpublished” decision is not much of a big deal, because it affects only the parties.
 A “published” decision, however, makes new law.

 Now, let’s talk about Parr v.
 Ford.
-Without getting too deep into the details (if you want to do that, I wrote a separate post on our Firm’s blog), the Parr family was in an accident in their 2001 Ford Excursion, which rolled over and crushed on top of them, and two of the Parr children were seriously injured.
+Without getting too deep into the details, the Parr family was in an accident in their 2001 Ford Excursion, which rolled over and crushed on top of them, and two of the Parr children were seriously injured.
 The plaintiffs sued Ford, alleging the 2001 Excursion was defectively designed.
 When the case went to trial, the trial court made several evidentiary ruling in favor of Ford and against the plaintiffs, and the jury sided with Ford.
 The plaintiffs appealed, arguing that the trial court was wrong on four main issues, and that each one of those issues should warrant a new trial.

 With all that background out of the way, let us talk about the problem.
 The appeal was assigned to a three-judge panel.
 Before the decision was reached, however, one of the judges retired.
 (I’m assuming he ran into the mandatory retirement age of 70; a bump up to 75 is in the works, but it requires amending the Pennsylvania Constitution.)
 That left just two judges deciding the case.

 That is not necessarily a problem, and the Pennsylvania Rules of Appellate Procedure have provisions to deal with a judge leaving a panel: